FanatoniQ/log.c/README.md

 cmake -G 'MinGW Makefiles' -D LOG_USE_COLOR=OFF ..
 # On Windows with MinGW generator with forced color support:
 cmake -G 'MinGW Makefiles' -D LOG_FORCE_COLOR=ON ..
+# On Windows with MinGW generator with bright color support:
+cmake -G 'MinGW Makefiles' -D LOG_USE_BRIGHT_COLOR=ON ..

 # To build the liblog.c.a static library:
 cmake --build .